lmbxmu/RBNN/readme.md

 Other arguments are the same as those on CIFAR-10
 ```
 optinal arguments:
-    --model / -a        Choose model，
+    --model / -a        Choose model
                         default: resnet18_1w1a.
                         options: resnet34_1w1a
 ```